Rigidity of proper colorings of $\mathbb{Z}^d$: Infinite-volume Gibbs states

 Before proceeding with the proof of Theorem~\ref{thm:characterization_of_Gibbs_states}, let us give a simple consequence of our results to the enumeration of proper colorings.
 Using the sub-additivity of entropy~\eqref{eq:entropy-subadditivity}, it is straightforward to see that Theorem~\ref{thm:long-range-order}, together with the fact that $\mu_P$ is of maximal entropy, implies that, when~\eqref{eq:dim-assump} holds, the topological entropy is bounded by

-Galvin--Tetali~\cite{galvin2004weighted} showed a weaker bound of this form (where the exponential correction term is replaced by a term of order~$\frac{1}{d}$) on any bipartite regular graph (in which case their bound is of the correct order).
+Galvin--Tetali~\cite{galvin2004weighted} showed a weaker bound of this form (where the exponential correction term is replaced by a term of order~$\frac{1}{d}$) on any bipartite regular graph (in which case their bound is of the correct order) and in the context of general graph homomorphisms.
 Using either bound, we see that $h_{\text{top}} \to \tfrac12 \log (\lfloor \frac{q}{2}\rfloor \lceil \frac{q}{2}\rceil)$ as $d \to \infty$.
 An analogue of this for isotropic subshifts was shown by Meyerovitch--Pavlov~\cite{meyerovitch2014independence}.
+On the hypercube, the asymptotics of the number of proper $3$-colorings were found by Galvin~\cite{Galvin2003hammingcube} (following Kahn--Lawrentz~\cite{kahn1999generalized} and Kahn~\cite{Kahn2001hypercube}) and, recently, the asymptotics of the number of proper $4$-colorings were determined by Kahn--Park~\cite{kahn2020number} verifying a conjecture of Engbers--Galvin~\cite{engbers2012h2}.

 Let us come back to the proof of Theorem~\ref{thm:characterization_of_Gibbs_states}.
 We wish to show that the $P$-pattern Gibbs states are the only extremal maximal-entropy measures.
 Our technique is inspired by the work of Gallavotti and Miracle-Sol{\'e}~\cite{gallavotti1972equilibrium} on the translation-invariant Gibbs states of the low-temperature Ising model.
 In order to allow ourselves to appeal directly to Proposition~\ref{prop:Z_*-bound} in the proof (instead of repeating similar arguments), we first show that proper colorings with periodic boundary conditions may be extended to $P$-pattern boundary conditions.